MauroSaavedra/AI_bug_fixer/README.md

 # AI bug fixer (Python)

-**AI bug fixer** is an AI project designed to detect bugs in python files (with or without LLMs) and apply fixes (using a multiagent LLM setup).
+**AI bug fixer** is an AI project designed to detect bugs in python files (using static analyzers and optionally a LLM) and apply fixes (using a multiagent LLM setup).

 ## Features